Three-manifolds with bounded curvature and uniformly positive scalar curvature: Introduction

-\begin{rmk} The noncompact assumption is important.
-There exists closed $3$-manifolds with uniformly bounded sectional curvature and uniformly positive scalar curvature, but arbitrarily small injectivity radius.
-Some examples are given by product metrics $ds_2^2 + \varepsilon ^2 ds_1^2$ on $S^2 \times S^1$ with small $\varepsilon >0$, and collapsing Berger $3$-spheres. \end{rmk}
+In general, if we drop the diameter assumption, there exists closed $3$-manifolds with uniformly bounded sectional curvature and uniformly positive scalar curvature, but arbitrarily small injectivity radius.
+Some examples are given by product metrics $ds_2^2 + \varepsilon ^2 ds_1^2$ on $S^2 \times S^1$ with small $\varepsilon >0$, and collapsing Berger $3$-spheres.